Day-by-Day Recovery After Fraxel Dual: Realistic Healing Expectations

 Days 3-5: Skin Starts to Shed

 During days 3 to 5, your skin will begin to show signs of renewal.
 It may start to brown and feel rough, similar to sandpaper, as the dead skin begins to shed.
-Tiny dark dots, known as MENDs (Micro Epidermal Necrotic Deposits), will appear as the skin prepares to slough off.
+Tiny dark dots called MENDs, or microscopic epidermal necrotic debris, may become visible as treated skin cells move toward the surface.
 Peeling often begins around the mouth and nose first, but it can spread to other areas of the face as well.
-At this stage, it’s crucial to continue moisturizing and avoid picking at the skin to ensure proper healing.
+Allow the treated skin to shed naturally rather than picking or scrubbing it.

 Days 3-5